aldreth/lammas-records/recordings/choral/there-is-a-spirit-music-from-worcester-college-oxford.md

 coverImage: "../../src/images/recordings/there-is-a-spirit-music-from-worcester-college-oxford.jpg"
 performer: The Chapel Choir of Worcester College
 directors:
-  - "Director: Thomas Primrose"
+- 'Director: Thomas Primrose'
-  - "Organ: Daniel Chambers"
+- 'Organ: Daniel Chambers'
 contentHtml: |-
   <h1>There is a Spirit - Music from Worcester College, Oxford</h1>
   <p>Worcester is one of the oldest and prettiest Colleges in the University of Oxford.
 Founded as Gloucester College, a Benedictine house, in 1238, it became Gloucester Hall at the dissolution and Worcester College in 1714.
 Its varied history has left the College with a remarkable collection of buildings, including some of the original mediaeval Benedictine cottages alongside Wyatt’s Hall and Chapel and Hawksmoor’s magnificent library, set in landscaped grounds with a lake and the only contiguous cricket pitch in Oxford.</p>